apache/jackrabbit-filevault/src/site/markdown/filter.md

 For a more detailed description of the import mode, see [here](importmode.html).

 In addition it is possible to influence the auto-detection of the package type (if not explicitly specified in the `properties.xml`) with the attribute `type`.
-The only supported value as of now is `cleanup` which means that the filter rule is ignored for the auto-detection of  the package type ([JCRVLT-220](https://issues.apache.org/jira/browse/JCRVLT-220))
+The only supported value as of now is `cleanup` which means that the filter rule is ignored for the auto-detection of the package type ([JCRVLT-220](https://issues.apache.org/jira/browse/JCRVLT-220)) as well as ignored for [validation of orphaned filter entries](validation.html) with the `jackrabbit-filter` validator.
+This is thought for nodes which are supposed to be removed during package installation (i.e. nodes which are not contained in any serialization files/folders).

 ### Include and Exclude Elements